 - Normalize waste quantities relative to production - Normalized production-related waste managed is a normalized measure of waste calculated by dividing the reported waste management quantity by the production index for a given year.
 This metric provides a rough guide to how much chemical waste would have been generated each year had production levels remained constant over time.
 If normalized production-related waste decreases, this means that less waste is being generated per unit of production.
 All quantities shown in this graph are normalized relative to production levels in the first year shown on the graph.

 - Waste Management Comparison - these graphs show the pounds of the chemical Recycled, burned for Energy Recovery, Treated, and Released for the selected facility, as well as the totals for all facilities in the industry.
 Industry totals are typically provided for the facility’s six digit NAICS code.
 If fewer than 10 facilities with that NAICS code reported the selected chemical, however, then totals are shown for the facility’s 3-4 digit NAICS grouping.
 Calculations are based on facilities’ primary NAICS code only.
 Year of data can be selected from the dropdown.
-There is also a link below the graphs to see more P2 activities for this industry and chemical' and 'Display facility comparison report for this industry and chemical'.
-The 'Find more P2 activities' link will take you to the TRI Pollution Prevention Search Results page for the industry and chemical displayed in the second bar chart.
-This link will take you to a report with waste management quantities and trends for the industry, chemical, and year.
+There are also links below the graphs to 'Find more P2 activities for this industry and chemical' and 'Display facility comparison report for this industry and chemical'.
+The 'Find more P2 activities' link will take you to the TRI Pollution Prevention Search Results page for the industry and chemical displayed in the second pie chart.
+The 'facility comparison report' link will take you to a report with waste management quantities and trends for the industry, chemical, and year.

 The graphs in this portion of the report illustrate the production-related waste management quantities that facilities must report pursuant to the PPA.
 The pollution prevention overview provides additional information about these quantities and the waste management hierarchy to which they relate.

 Pollution Prevention Activities for Selected Chemical table contains the following fields:

 - Reporting Year